dennisant/Reach-Avoid-Games/README.md

-Main repository of **Back to the Future: Efficient, Time-Consistent Solutions in Reach-Avoid Games** accepted to ICRA 2022. (https://arxiv.org/pdf/2109.07673.pdf)
+Main repository of **Back to the Future: Efficient, Time-Consistent Solutions in Reach-Avoid Games** accepted to [ICRA 2022](https://arxiv.org/pdf/2109.07673.pdf)

 Code is tested on M1 Mac and Ubuntu 20.04 using Conda environment (4.10.3).
 Check ```requirements.txt``` for required packages.